Foo Fighters play Pyramid Stage at Glastonbury 2023 as mystery band The Churnups revealed

 In a five star review of new album ‘But Here We Are’, NME said the Foos’ eleventh album was “a suitably pensive toast to rock’s restorative powers” which saw them “work through their grief” after the death of bandmate Taylor Hawkins.

-Visit here for all the latest news, reviews, photos, interviews and more from Glastonbury 2023.
+Check out all the latest from Glastonbury 2023 on the NME liveblog here, and see more news, reviews, photos, interviews and more here.